ybernaerts/PhD_thesis/README.md

 **Yves Bernaerts**
 <br>
 <br>
 This repo contains raw data, preprocessed data, code and figures belonging to my PhD thesis.
-Full thesis can be read in `PhD_thesis.pdf` and is based on the [kaobook](https://github.com/fmarotta/kaobook) template.
+Full thesis is published with the public library of the university of Tübingen and can be downloaded [here](https://publikationen.uni-tuebingen.de/xmlui/handle/10900/151690).
+It is based on the [kaobook](https://github.com/fmarotta/kaobook) template.

 ## Papers
 This thesis capitulates a couple of works, published and unpublished, and with much of the code available on GitHub.